 What is the Tregear Award?

 The Tregear Award is awarded by the Australian Peptide Association for outstanding research in the field of peptide chemistry and biology and underpinning technologies.
 This award is made biannually at the Australian Peptide Conference at which the awardee will present a lecture on their work and be presented with a certificate and AUD $2000 to help defray expenses for attending the meeting.
-The next meeting will be held in Noosa, QLD, 15-19 October 2017.
+The next meeting will be held in Port Douglas, QLD, 8-13 September 2019.

 Who is eligible to apply?